 Naritasan Shinshoji is closed to Narita International Airport

 From Narita Int.
-Airport Station to Narita Station, the closest station to Narita Shinshoji Temple, is only 10 minutes by train.
+Airport Station to Narita Station, the nearest station to Narita Shinshoji Temple, is only 10 minutes by train.
 Taking a little trip in Narita before leaving from Japan can be an option to have another memorable experience in Japan.

 Getting to Naritasan Temple from one of the Narita Stations